AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/08-ParseCSVIntoSQLorSBQueue.md

     ![](images/08ParseCSVIntoSQLorSBQueue/image0060-di.png)

+    >**Note:** The next part of this is ONLY necessary if you are using Azure Functions for .NET 6 runtime.
+If you are using an isolated worker (.NET 6+ isolated) you will be able to inject this in the Program.cs file because you have direct access to the host.
+For this workshop, the following code MUST be used (assuming you went with the suggested .NET 6 function runtime and did NOT select isolated functions).

-    Once these are in place, create a new class in the project called `Startup.cs` and add the following code to the class [reference here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection#register-services)
+    Once the NuGet packages are in place, create a new class in the project called `Startup.cs` and add the following code to the class [reference here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection#register-services)

     ```cs
-    using LicensePlateDataLibrary;
+    using LicensePlateDataAccess;
     using Microsoft.Azure.Functions.Extensions.DependencyInjection;
     using Microsoft.EntityFrameworkCore;
     using Microsoft.Extensions.DependencyInjection;
     using System;

-    [assembly: FunctionsStartup(typeof(LicensePlateProcessing.Startup))]
+    [assembly: FunctionsStartup(typeof(LicensePlateProcessingFunctions.Startup))]

-    namespace LicensePlateProcessing
+    namespace LicensePlateProcessingFunctions
     {
         public class Startup : FunctionsStartup
         {